-Mayo Medical School will educate physicians and physician-scientists who will transform the practice of medicine by healing both patients and the health care system.
+Mayo Clinic School of Medicine will educate physicians and physician-scientists who will transform the practice of medicine by healing both patients and the health care system.

 To train physician and physician-scientist leaders who will practice and teach patient-centered, science-driven, team-based, high-value health care and contribute to a resilient, diverse and culturally competent physician workforce.

 - Physician leaders.
 Physicians who model servant leadership in a wide variety of professional settings.

 - Patient-centered.
 Exemplifying humanism and Mayo Clinic's unique model of patient-centered health care.

 - Science-driven.
 Supporting evidence-based medicine and accelerating discovery and innovation using traditional and emerging sciences, and improving the health care system by applying tools from the science of health care delivery.

 - Team-based.
 Working and studying in collaborative groups and facilitating interdisciplinary, collaborative team-based practice.

 - High-value health care.
 Advancing the science of health care delivery by mastering the necessary knowledge to improve quality, safety and service within health care systems.

 - Resilient.
 Adjusting and thriving in an evolving health care landscape through deliberate training in wellness and resilience as well as ongoing reflection and effective change in self and in others.